juliahoglund/omniCADD/workflow/step_3_simulation_report/README.md

          outgroup = '<scientific name of outgroup>' \
          path = '<path to r data clump>' \
          ))`

+  To make sure the ingroup and outgroup can be extracted correctly all times, it has to be entered **in lowercase only** and **without an underscore**, like so:
+  "sus scrofa" or "s scrofa" depending on how they are formatted in the provided tree file.

-  If the species of choice does not have avaiable data for an ideogram the params default is 'None' and the script will not try to use it downstream.
+  If the species of choice does not have available data for an ideogram the params default is 'None' and the script will not try to use it downstream.
 The same goes for the phylogenetic tree, should the user not be able to provide one.

 These scripts are all wrapped with a pipeline Snakemake file and can be run like this:
   `snakemake -c4 --snakefile Snakemake_stats.sn`